 We queued up 15 minutes before the start of the tour.
 I felt a bit of relief when our guide separated a large group of people from independent travelers like us and gave them a different guide.
 So finally there were 3 or 4 manageable sub-groups, each led by a different tour guide.
 We got a short briefing and the adventure began!

 Going down the Lower Antelope Canyon

 After the short walk from Ken’s Tour building, there are steps to enter the canyon.
 It didn’t feel so short though in the blazing dry heat.

 In earlier times, people would climb down using ropes!

 These steps are steep but nothing that can’t be managed holding the railing on both sides and going down slowly.
 This Canyon is narrow and a tight squeeze in few spaces.
 Again, nothing that can’t be managed unless you are very claustrophobic.

 At every turn – and there are many twists and turns – the Canyon opens itself to a new vista.
 Our guide kept the small group together and although we didn’t stop at any point for too long, there was enough time to see the unusual shapes the rocks had taken, the absolutely stunning colors as we went deeper and take some family photos as well in the more open spots.

 The guide matters for the Antelope Canyon Tours

-We had a very good experience with our guide at the Lower Antelope Canyon.
+We had a very good experience with our guide at the Lower Antelope Canyon tour.
 I realized that the individual guide does matter to your overall experience here.
 The better guides will point out interesting rock formations and take pictures for you.
 The lesser ones are silent and basically, just herd you through the Canyon.

 Our guide stopped several times to point out interesting and at times, funny shapes that the rocks had taken.
 He also pointed out cool spots to take photos of.